-In 1669, Antoine Vermet was a 33 year-old farmer living on Ille d'Orleans, Quebec when he married Barbe Menard, a 16 year old girl from La Rochelle, France.
-Barbe had recently arrived from France and was one of a group of women recruited by the Catholic Jesuits to help the colony of New France grow and compete with the English colonies to the south.
+In 1669, Antoine Vermet was a 33 year-old farmer living on the island of Ille d'Orleans in the French colony of New France (now Quebec, Canada) when he married Barbe Menard, a 16 year old girl from La Rochelle, France.
+Barbe had recently arrived from France and was one of a group of women recruited by the Catholic Jesuits to help the colony grow and compete with the English colonies to the south.
 Antoine and Barbe's descendents flourished and participated in many of the significant historical events in the United States and Canada.

 There are two versions of the Vermette Family History on this website.
-The Private Family History section requires a special registration for access and contains our full family history with a complete family tree, photos, historical analyses, biographical notes, maps, memoirs, census records, documentation, and sources.
+The Private Family History section requires special registration for privacy reasons.
+The Private Family History contains my personal family history with a complete family tree, photos, historical analyses, biographical notes, maps, memoirs, census records, documentation, and sources.
 The Public Family Tree section provides information about the same family tree, but contains very limited data on living individuals.
+No registration is needed to access the Public Family Tree.
 The Public Family Tree is provided to help others who are researching their Vermette or Lalonde ancestry.

 See About the Vermette Family History for a more complete description of the information contained in both versions of the Vermette Family History.
 Information about obtaining full access to the private sections of this website can be found in the How to gain full acess to this website menu item.

-* Reminder: You must first create an account or login to see the menu for the private version of the Vermette Family History *
+* Reminder: You must have a valid account and login to see the menu for the private version of the Vermette Family History *